garthgoldwater/letsdothis/readme.md

 kind of design, but it is a start.
 That's why chats are **related** to subsections of the outline, and it's why the backbone of the app is the outline's recursive structure.
-Rather than encoding structural information inside the **data**, I'm trying to keep that structural information inside the *interface* and the **code**.
-Compare my approach to the approach of markdown: markdown *parses* strings to **display form**, whereas I'm trying to *interpret semantics* and **display relationships**.
+Rather than encoding structural information inside the **data**, I'm trying to keep that structural information inside the **interface** and the **code**.
+Compare my approach to the approach of markdown: markdown *parses* strings to **display form**, whereas I'm trying to **interpret semantics** and **display relationships**.
 This sounds pretentious for an app because it is.
-My goal is to build apps that embody this pretense until I figure out how to achieve it "on the regular".
+My goal is to build apps that hold this pretense until I figure out how to achieve it authentically, "on the regular".

 2. Why does every [redacted] web app promising to make my life easier demand that I jump through a bunch of hoops before I can use it?
 Do I NEED a user